-Ms. Medenica has taught legal writing at Brooklyn Law School, and has lectured widely on issues dealing with intellectual property, business ownership and disputes, social media, and law firm management.
+Olivera has taught legal writing at Brooklyn Law School, and has lectured widely on issues dealing with intellectual property, ecommerce, social media and wearable technology.
 Lecture engagements have included Lawline.com, the Federal Bar Association, New York County Lawyers’ Association, the New York City Bar, the New York State Bar Association, Harvard Law School, Brooklyn Law School, New York Law School, South by Southwest Interactive, Cardozo Law School, the School of Visual Arts, Manhattan School of Music, Direct Marketing Association Conference (Geek-End), and the New York Foundation for the Arts.
-Lecture topics have included, among others:

-Ms. Medenica is an Advisory Board Member of the New York Law School Innovation Center for Law and Technology, Fashion Law Initiative.
-She is also the founder of an annual Fashion Law Conference hosted by the Federal Bar Association, in New York and Paris featured in the Huffington Post, Forbes and Intellectual Property Watch.
+She has also written articles for a variety of publications including the New York Law Journal, National Law Journal, Ecommerce Law and Strategy, Brooklyn Journal of International Law, Cardozo Arts and Entertainment Law Journal, Loyola of Los Angeles International and Comparative Law Review and the Internet Law Journal.
+Olivera is an Advisory Board Member of the New York Law School Innovation Center for Law and Technology, Fashion Law Initiative.
+She is also the founder of an annual Fashion Law Conference hosted by the Federal Bar Association, in New York and Paris.
+Both conferences were featured in the Huffington Post, Forbes and Intellectual Property Watch.